M8 armored gun system: Firepower

 The autoloader was designed by FMC's Naval Systems Division.
 It is fed by a rotating 21-round magazine.
 The gunner selects the type of ammunition to be fired and the computer rotates the magazine to select the correct round accordingly.
 Automatic and single-shot modes are available.
 After firing, the gun returns to zero degrees elevation.
 The autoloader extracts the spent shell casing from the breech, then ejects the casing out of the turret through the same port used to load the autoloader.
 Once the autoloader has loaded the next round, the gun returns to the elevation of the last target.
-If the autoloader is disabled, the crew can load the AGS under armor at a rate of three rounds per minute.
+The autoloader will not engage if the door between the tank commander and the autoloader is open.
+If the autoloader is disabled, provisions exist for the crew to load the AGS under armor from the gunner's position.
+A program requirement existed that the crew was able to do this at three rounds per minute.
+In practice, the crew was only able to load the tank manually at about one round per minute as of 1994.

 The gunner Hughes day/night thermal sight was stabilized.
 The CCVL had a commander's independent thermal viewer, but this was later eliminated to save weight.

 The M35 fires all NATO-standard 105 mm caliber ammunition.
 The AGS can defeat 75 to 80 percent of tanks it may encounter on the battlefield.
 The AGS has the potential to engage main battle tanks, but these more heavily armored vehicles are less likely to be the AGS's main targets.
-The planned targets for the AGS ranged from bunkers and other man-made structures to armored personnel carriers and light armored vehicles.
+The planned targets for the AGS ranged from bunkers and other artificial structures to armored personnel carriers and light armored vehicles.

-A Browning M2 12.7 mm (.50) caliber heavy machine gun is mounted in a fully traversable ring-style mount on the commander's hatch.
+On the AGS, a Browning M2 12.7 mm (.50) caliber heavy machine gun is mounted in a fully traversable ring-style mount on the commander's hatch.
+Unlike in the M1A1, the M8 tank commander must expose himself through the hatch to operate the machine gun.
 Other possible weapons were a M240 7.62 mm caliber machine gun or an MK 19 40 mm grenade launcher.

-Miscellany
+The CCVL has no commander's machine gun.

+The coaxial M240 7.62 mm caliber machine gun on the CCVL has 1,600 ready rounds with 3,400 carried in reserve.
+On the AGS this weapon has 1,000 ready rounds and 3,500 carried in reserve.
+On the MPF, the coaxial 7.62 mm caliber machine gun has 1,000 ready rounds.

+Human factors engineering

+The AGS has an autoloader rather than a human loader.
+This means the AGS has a crew of three rather than four.
+In addition to loading the tank gun, a loader has other responsibilities that would need to be taken on by the three crew members and dismounted infantry.